Reena Spaulings: Summary

-The novel's preface begins with the creative force addressing the reader, describing the process in which the novel was created.
-150 artists, novelists, and unnamed contributor created Reena Spaulings.
-The author(s) question the notions of experience anddescribes the city as “informed, imagined, by many people at a time”, likening the creative process to questioning the experience of language and categorization.
-Spaulings, the protagonist, is introduced through a series of oxymorons for her physical identity, including “young and ugly and beautiful”.
-The narrator ends the commentary in the preface and tells the story of Reena beginning in Chapter 1.
+The novel's preface describes the novel's creation by 150 artists, novelists, and unnamed contributors.
+The narrator likens the creative process to questioning the experience of language and categorization.
+Reena Spaulings, the protagonist, is introduced through a series of oxymorons for her physical identity, including “young and ugly and beautiful”.

-Spaulings enters a museum, watching a series of guards and observing their physical experiences and actions.
-Bernadette, one of the gallery guards, watches Reena's actions through a webcam.
-After Reena changes and leaves the museum, two onlookers, Rain and Jenny, review Spaulings’ attire.
-Rain criticizing Reena's “homeless” ensemble and Jenny, in turn, fantasizing about them kissing on a ski lift, calling Spaulings the “most cool girl in the world”.
+Spaulings enters a museum, watching and observing a series of guards.
+Spaulings in turn is observed by three characters: Bernadette (a guard watching through a webcam), Rain and Jenny.
+After Spaulings leaves the museum, Rain criticizes their “homeless” ensemble and Jenny fantasizes about them kissing on a ski lift, calling Spaulings the “most cool girl in the world”.